Skip to content

 Mauna Ulu Trail, Hawai’i Volcanoes National Park

-One of the most captivating attractions in Hawai’i Volcanoes National Park is the scenic Mauna Ulu Trail.
-Mauna Ulu is an impressive volcano that was active from 1969 to 1974.
+Among all the dope spots in Hawai’i Volcanoes National Park, the Mauna Ulu Trail might be the most underrated.
+Mauna Ulu itself is this badass volcano that went off from 1969 through 1974.

 Solidified lava along the Mauna Ulu Trail, Hawai'i Volcanoes National Park